garfix/nli-go/doc/remarks.md

 Database 1:
 (o) English Lord that lived from ...
+( ) None of the above

 Database 2:
 (o) English Lord that lived from ...
 ( ) American baseball umpire
+( ) None of the above

-"Please check all applicable answers, and press OK"
+"Please choose one option per database, and press OK"

 And the user is given two radio groups, one for each database.
 Multiple answers may be checked, but only one per database.